MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-210-Collection-Checks-Other-Items-Federal-Reserve-Banks-Funds-Transfers-Through-Fedwire-Regulation-J/subpart-A-Collection-Checks-Other-Items-By-Federal-Reserve-Banks/section-210.7.md

 (5) Through a clearinghouse and subject to its rules and practices.

-(c) *Presenting or sending direct.* A Reserve Bank or subsequent collecting bank may, with respect to an item that may be sent to the paying bank or nonbank payor in the Reserve Bank's District -
+(c) *Presenting or sending direct.* A Reserve Bank or subsequent collecting bank may, with respect to an item that may be sent to the paying bank or nonbank payor in the Reserve Bank's District—

 (1) Present or send the item direct to the paying bank, or to a place requested by the paying bank; or